ethanmook/secret_santa/README.md

 least for the duration of your use of the program).
 If I care enough I'll add the capability to read credentials from stdin.
 The program only supports SMTP and uses gmail by default.
-I added the ability to change the server, but I've never tested it with other servers (I also don't really know much about how SMTP works).
+I added the ability to change the server, but I've never tested it with other servers.
+(I also don't really know much about how SMTP works.)